a-ton/gpd-bot/README.md

 #### The Google Play Deals Bot was created to do two things for the /r/GooglePlayDeals subreddit:

-* respond to all app submissions on /r/GooglePlayDeals with information about the app found on the store page.
+* Respond to all app submissions on /r/GooglePlayDeals with information about the app found on the store page.
-* handle flairing deals when they are expired.
+* Handle flairing deals when they are expired.

 #### These are the current features but here are a few more I would like to implement:

-* Logging (errors, post id's)
+* Logging (errors, ~post ids~)
 * Getting links from text posts
 * (more to come when I remember them)